 Achieving a configuration with an interior boundary was difficult with our experimental setup.
-The overhead camera's field of view was too small to position enough robots in the workspace to construct a robust configuration with two boundaries.
-Reducing the allowable range for neighbors in software allowed more robot into the field of view, but this does not change the physical communication range of the system, so the added network traffic increased the errors in the neighbor position estimates.
+The robots' communication range was too large and the overhead camera's field of view was too small to construct a robust configuration with two boundaries.
 The few examples we were able to build were fragile, as any connection between the outer and inner boundaries would create a "short circuit", merging the two into a single boundary.
 Figure 8 shows such an example.
-Because of this difficulty, we measure the accuracy of classifying the exterior boundary, but not of the interior boundaries.
+Because of this difficulty, we measure the accuracy of the exterior boundary, but not of the interior boundaries.